John Carpenter’s name is synonymous with horror. His 1978 movie

 The latter celebrates its 25th anniversary this week, and it’s unlike anything else in Carpenter’s oeuvre–both referential and fully its own contorted, ugly, surreal beast.
 Released in 1994, it initially struggled to find an audience or acclaim.
 It debuted in fourth place at the domestic box office and slipped steeply out of the box office Top Ten in subsequent weeks.
 The Rotten Tomatoes score is also less than impressive, sitting at 59%.
 Siskel and Ebert gave it mixed reviews.
 But like most Carpenter fare, it found a cult audience eventually, and has blossomed into a revered classic.
-And for good reason: In The Mouth of Madness is a genuine horror masterpiece.
+And for good reason:

 The film follows John Trent (Sam Neill), an insurance investigator who, after a bizarre encounter with an axe-wielding madman in New York City, is roped into a wild conspiracy that defies time and space and sanity.
 While lunching with a colleague, he’s approached by the axeman, who asks him a simple question: “Do you read Sutter Cane?”
 He then attacks, but is shot dead by police before he can harm Trent.